Naggayi-Daphne-Pearl/unit_testing/README.md

 # UNIT TESTING
-An assignment on unit testing

 # Collaborotors to this repository
 1. Naggayi Daphne Pearl
 2. Alwoch Sophia

+# Tech Used
+1. Mocha
+2. Chai